kylejray/kylejray.github.io/_posts/2022-03-01-video_tiling_in_python_ffmpeg.markdown

 {% endhighlight %}

-Even copying and pasting as hard as I could...
+There is an explanation of what is going on above on [this page](https://trac.ffmpeg.org/wiki/Create%20a%20mosaic%20out%20of%20several%20input%20videos), but even copying and pasting as hard as I could...
 I was unable to get answers like this to work.
 So Instead I turned to [python-ffmpeg](https://github.com/kkroening/ffmpeg-python) which you can download with conda-forge.
 This allowed me to write a short function that would do the job I needed, while also being relatively readable.
 See below for my function:

 {% highlight python %}
 import os, ffmpeg